UWAYONoella/contact/README.md

 # contact
-This helps you to reach on
+This helps you to reach on me easily